zavolokas/durable-presentation/PITCHME/assets/md/PITCHME.md

 <img src="./assets/md/assets/inpaint/process004.png"  height="500" />

 Note:

-We have found a similar patch.
+We have found a similar patch for one of the 9.

 ---
 <!-- .slide: data-transition="none" -->